ilkamo/jupiter-go/README.md

 		// handle me
 	}

-	// Sign and send the transaction
+	// Create a Solana engine
 	eng, err := jupitergo.NewSolanaEngine(wallet, "https://api.mainnet-beta.solana.com")
 	if err != nil {
 		// handle me
 	}

-	// Sign the transaction
+	// Sign and send the transaction
 	signedTx, err := eng.SendSwapOnChain(ctx, swap)
 	if err != nil {
 		// handle me
 	}

+	// wait a bit to let the transaction propagate to the network - this is just an example and not a best practice
+	// you could use a ticker or wait until we implement the WebSocket monitoring ;) time.Sleep(20 * time.Second)

+	// Get the status of the transaction (pull the status from the blockchain at intervals until the transaction is confirmed) confirmed, err := eng.CheckSignature(ctx, signedTx)
+	if err != nil {
+		panic(err)
 	}
+}

 ```

-## TODO
+## TODOs

-Once a transaction is sent on-chain it doesn't mean that the swap is completed.
-You should monitor the transaction status and confirm the swap is completed.
-This library doesn't provide a way to monitor the transaction status yet but it's on the roadmap.
+- Add more examples
+- Add more tests
+- Use WebSockets to monitor the transaction status

 ## License